$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Uniqueness of Entropy Solutions in the Class of Viscosity Solutions

-In this section, as an immediate consequence of the estimates obtained in Sections 4--6, we find that the semigroup $\mathscr{S}$ produced by the wave-front tracking method is the only {\it standard Riemann semigroup} (SRS) in the sense of Definition 7.1 given below.
+In this section, as an immediate consequence of the estimates obtained in \S 4--\S 6, we find that the semigroup $\mathscr{S}$ produced by the wave-front tracking method is the only {\it standard Riemann semigroup} (SRS) in the sense of Definition 7.1 given below.
 In other words, the semigroup defined by the wave-front tracking method is the canonical trajectory of the standard Riemann semigroup (SRS).
 This yields the uniqueness of entropy solutions in a broader class of viscosity solutions as introduced by Bressan in \ci{Bressan-1995}.
-Furthermore, it coincides with the semigroup trajectory generated by the wave-front tracking method. \textbf{Definition 7.1.} Problem \eqref{1.1} and \eqref{1.8}--\eqref{1.9} is said to have a standard Riemann semigroup (SRS) if, for some small $\nu_{0}$, there exist a continuous mapping $\mathscr{R}: [0, \infty) \times \mathcal{D} \mapsto \mathcal{D}$ and a constant $L$ satisfying the following properties: \begin{itemize} \item[(\rmnum{1})] ({\it Semigroup property}): $\mathscr{R}_{0}\overline{U} = \overline{U}, \quad \mathscr{R}_{x_1}\mathscr{R}_{x_2}\overline{U} = \mathscr{R}_{x_1 + x_2}\overline{U}$;
+Furthermore, it coincides with the semigroup trajectory generated by the wave-front tracking method.